SEU-ICS/docs/docs/shell/index.md

 test case 16 passed
 ```

-Each test count for **5** points, and you will get total **80** points if all tests pass.
-If you don’t see something like `test case <idx> passed` in the outputs, your shell does not pass the corresponding test case.
-Under this case, you can execute `python test.py --case <idx>` to test that specific test case.
+If you don’t see something like `test case <idx> passed` in the outputs, your `tsh` implementation does not pass the corresponding test case.
+Under this case, you can compare your output with the reference output, fix your code accordingly, recompile it, and execute `python test.py --case <idx>` later to see if you have passed that specific test case.
 See the help message (`python test.py --help`) for more details.

 Your solution shell will be tested for correctness on a Linux machine, using the same shell driver and trace files that were included in your lab directory.
 Your shell should produce identical output on these traces as the reference shell, with only two exceptions: